Toni Morrison: Adulthood, Howard and Cornell years, and editing career: 1949–1975

 In that capacity, Morrison played a vital role in bringing Black literature into the mainstream.
 One of the first books she worked on was the groundbreaking Contemporary African Literature (1972), a collection that included work by Nigerian writers Wole Soyinka, Chinua Achebe, and South African playwright Athol Fugard.
 She fostered a new generation of Afro-American writers, including poet and novelist Toni Cade Bambara, radical activist Angela Davis, Black Panther Huey Newton and novelist Gayl Jones, whose writing Morrison discovered.
 She also brought to publication the 1975 autobiography of the outspoken boxing champion Muhammad Ali, The Greatest: My Own Story.
 In addition, she published and promoted the work of Henry Dumas, a little-known novelist and poet who in 1968 had been shot to death by a transit officer in the New York City Subway.

 Among other books that Morrison developed and edited is The Black Book (1974), an anthology of photographs, illustrations, essays, and documents of Black life in the United States from the time of slavery to the 1920s.
 Random House had been uncertain about the project but its publication met with a good reception.
 Alvin Beam reviewed the anthology for the Cleveland Plain Dealer, writing: "Editors, like novelists, have brain children – books they think up and bring to life without putting their own names on the title page.
 Mrs. Morrison has one of these in the stores now, and magazines and newsletters in the publishing trade are ecstatic, saying it will go like hotcakes."

+The 2025 biography Toni at Random was written by Dana A. Williams about Morrison's time employed as an editor at the publishing company Random House.
+A review by Martha Southgate in The New York Times stated: "With great respect and meticulous research, Williams reveals Morrison as a hard worker, a devoted literary citizen and one of the most important book editors of the 20th century."
+The Chicago Review of Books described it as "an edifying look at a beloved creator's work as not only a writer, but a champion of writers", while a starred review in Publishers Weekly concluded that the biography is "a triumphant account of an underexplored aspect of Morrison's influence on American literature."